adt28/DancingLights/README.md

 There is a soft light object at center of a light wheel, having six normal light objects at its periphery.

-The ligh objects pulsate between max / min size, while the light wheel as a whole keeps moving all over the screen, at the same time, rotating around its axis.
+The light objects pulsate between max / min size, while the light wheel as a whole keeps moving all over the screen, at the same time, rotating around its axis.